OpenBuildings/shipping/README.md

 ## Usage

-You want to ship must implement Shippable, like this:
+Purchase_items that you want to ship must implement Shippable, like this:

 ```php
 class Model_Product extends Jam_Model implements Sellable, Shippable {